DrarPan/RockAssessment/README.md

 # RockAssessment
-A GUI for annotating planetary rock
+A GUI for annotating planetary rock attributes